 There is also the option to progress to addiction studies at level 7.

 Graduates will also enjoy enhanced employability in a range of areas.

-The syllabus will include the following modules leading to a
+The syllabus will include the following modules in 1st year

 - Community Addiction Studies at level 5

 And the following modules in the 2nd year